 ON THIS PAGE: You will learn about the different ways doctors use to treat people with mastocytosis.
 To see other pages, use the menu on the side of your screen.

+There is no cure for mastocytosis, although several treatments can be used to relieve symptoms and remove a mastocytoma (see the Overview section).
+Descriptions of the most common treatment options for mastocytosis are listed below.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Targeted therapy is a treatment that targets the disease’s specific genes, proteins, or the tissue environment unique to mastocytosis that contribute to its growth and survival.
 This type of treatment blocks the growth of mast cells while limiting damage to healthy cells.